muratk3n/thirdwave/en/README.md

 how the U.S. controls the pandemic.
 Instead of restructuring daily life around the American way of testing, he argues, the country should build testing into the American way of life.
-The wand that will accomplish this feat is a thin paper.
+The wand that will accomplish this feat is a thin paper strip ...
 It is a coronavirus test.

 Mina says that the U.S. should mass-produce these inexpensive and relatively insensitive tests—unlike other methods, they require only a